 Writers, take up space!

-Silhouette of person with arms outstretched at sunset, behind the words "Writers, take up space!"
+Silhouette of a seated person with arms outstretched before the ocean at sunset

 Date Posted: